theextremeprogrammer/Succinct/README.md

 #### Execute All Tests
 `$ make alltests`

-## Making a Contribution
-If there is functionality that you're looking for that is not included, please feel free to make a PR with your suggested feature so we can discuss.

 ## License
 Succinct is licensed under the MIT License.
 Please see the [`LICENSE`](https://github.com/derekleerock/succinct/blob/master/LICENSE) file.